dinanathsj29/css3-fundamentals-tutorial/README.md

 - CSS Reset a collection of styles allows designers to avoid conflicts between their styles and browser default styles
 - Every browser has its own default `user agent stylesheet`, that it uses to make unstyled websites appear more beautiful/legible.
 (By default apply variable font-sizes to H1 to H6, a certain amount of padding to almost every element, make links blue and visited links purple, give tables a certain amount of border and padding)
 - Using a CSS Reset, we can force every browser to have all its styles reset to null, thus `avoiding cross-browser differences` as much as possible
-- The goal of a reset style is to `reduce browser inconsistencies` in things like default line heights, margins and font sizes of headings etc.
+- The goal of a reset style is to `reduce browser inconsistencies` in things like default line heights, margins and font sizes of headings, etc.

 - **Common CSS Reset Properties**:
     - margin